 The RLF fills a financing niche that is not currently addressed by conventional lending.
 By filling the financing gap, business opportunities are made possible.
 The RLF can be used to fund a business at any stage, with flexibility in types of financing and collateral requirements.
-Because the main function of the RLF is to fill a financing gap, the City understands that RLF loans may be higher-risk than conventional loans.
+Because the main function of the RLF is to fill a financing gap, the City understands that RLF loans may be higher risk than conventional loans.

 The City's RLF is primarily designed to meet a financing gap for start-up, early-stage, growing, and small long-standing businesses.
+This RLF is also designed to address the economic disruptions to businesses caused by natural disasters and/or pandemics.
 Additionally, the RLF will target disadvantaged groups, key industries, and seek to drive investment in redevelopment areas.